 The Williston Northampton School Photo #6 - Williston fields 67 interscholastic teams at the varsity, junior varsity, and beginner levels in 35 sports to give students a full range of opportunities to play.
 Athletics is an integral part of our education and community.
 Williston has always taken pride in its ability to be both highly competitive and inclusive, and the Wildcats have an impressive record of success.

-The Williston Northampton School Photo #7 - Williston's athletic facilities include two basketball courts, four squash courts, wrestling room, fitness center, six-lane pool with diving well, two synthetic turf fields, eight-lane all-weather track, 12-court tennis complex, two softball fields, two baseball fields, seven playing fields, 3.1 mile cross country course, and ice rink.
+The Williston Northampton School Photo #7 - Williston's athletic facilities include two basketball courts, four squash courts, a fitness and weightlifting center, a six-lane pool with diving well, two synthetic turf fields, an eight-lane all-weather track, a 12-court tennis complex, two softball fields, two baseball fields, seven playing fields, a 3.1 mile cross country course, and ice rink.

 Located on 125 acres in Western Massachusetts, Williston has a history dating back to 1841.
 Williston`s 420 students come from 30 countries and 25 U.S. states.